Simple-temp/html/README.md

 What are the various formatting tag in html ?
 Ans : HTML has various formatting tags:<br>

-b - makes text bold
+1. b - makes text bold
-i - makes text italic
+2. i - makes text italic
-em - makes text italic but with added semantics importance big - increases the font size of the text by one unit small - decreases the font size of the text by one unit sub - makes the text a subscript sup - makes the text a superscript del - displays as strike out text strong - marks the text as important mark - highlights the text ins - displays as added text
+3. em - makes text italic but with added semantics importance
+4. big - increases the font size of the text by one unit
+5. small - decreases the font size of the text by one unit
+6. sub - makes the text a subscript
+7. sup - makes the text a superscript
+8. del - displays as strike out text
+9. strong - marks the text as important
+10. mark - highlights the text
+11. ins - displays as added text

-what are the defferent kinds of doctypes available ?
+what are the defferent kinds of doctypes available ? <br>
-Ans
-The three kinds of Doctypes which are available
+Ans : The three kinds of Doctypes which are available

-Strict Doctype
+1. Strict Doctype
-Transitional Doctype
+2. Transitional Doctype
-Frameset Doctype
+3. Frameset Doctype

-Please explain how to indicate the character set being used by a document in HTML ?
+Please explain how to indicate the character set being used by a document in HTML ?<br>
-Ans
-The character set is defined in meta tag inside head element
+Ans : The character set is defined in meta tag inside head element

 meta charset="UTF-8"

-What is the difference between strong, b tags and em, i tags ?
+What is the difference between strong, b tags and em, i tags ?<br>
-Ans
-The effect on a normal webpage of the tags strong, b and em, i is the same. b and i tags stands for bold and italic.
-These two tags only apply font styling and bold tag b, just adds more ink to the text, these tags don't say anything about the text.
+Ans : The effect on a normal webpage of the tags strong, b and em, i is the same. b and i tags stands for bold and italic.
+These two tags only apply font styling and bold tag b, just adds more ink to the text, these tags don't say anything about the text.<br>

 Whereas, strong and em tags represent that the span of text is of strong importance or more importance and emphatic stress respectively than the rest of the text.
-These tags have semantic meaning
+These tags have semantic meaning<br>

-What is the significance of head and body tag in HTML ?
+What is the significance of head and body tag in HTML ?<br>
-Ans
-head tag provides the information about the document.
+Ans : head tag provides the information about the document.
 It should always be enclosed in the tag.
 This tag contains the metadata about the webpage and the tags which are enclosed by head tag like link, meta, style, script, etc. are not displayed on the web page.
-Also, there can be only 1 head tag in the entire Html document and will always be before the body tag.
+Also, there can be only 1 head tag in the entire Html document and will always be before the body tag.<br>

 body tag defines the body of the HTML document.
 It should always be enclosed in the html tag.
 All the contents which needs to be displayed on the web page like images, text, audio, video, contents, using elements like p, img, audio, heading, video, div, etc. will always be enclosed by the body tag.
-Also, there can be only 1 body element in an HTML document and will always be after the head tag
+Also, there can be only 1 body element in an HTML document and will always be after the head tag<br>

-Can we display a web page inside a web page or Is nesting of webpages possible ?
+Can we display a web page inside a web page or Is nesting of webpages possible ?<br>
-Ans
-Yes, we can display a web page inside another HTML web page.
+Ans : Yes, we can display a web page inside another HTML web page.
 HTML provides a tag iframe using which we can achieve this functionality
 `iframe src=url of the web page to embed `

-How is Cell Padding different from Cell Spacing ?
+How is Cell Padding different from Cell Spacing ?<br>
-Ans
-Cell Spacing is the space or gap between two consecutive cells.
+Ans : Cell Spacing is the space or gap between two consecutive cells.
 Whereas, Cell Padding is the space or gap between the text/ content of the cell and the edge/ border of the cell.
 Please refer to the above figure example to find the difference

-How can we club two or more rows or columns into a single row or column in an HTML table ?
+How can we club two or more rows or columns into a single row or column in an HTML table ?<br>
-Ans
-HTML provides two table attributes “rowspan” and “colspan” to make a cell span to multiple rows and columns respectively.
+Ans : HTML provides two table attributes “rowspan” and “colspan” to make a cell span to multiple rows and columns respectively.

-Is it possible to change an inline element into a block level element ?
+Is it possible to change an inline element into a block level element ?<br>
-Ans
-Yes, it is possible using the “display” property with its value as “block”, to change the inline element into a block-level element.
+Ans : Yes, it is possible using the “display” property with its value as “block”, to change the inline element into a block-level element.

-What are the permissible values of the position attribute ?
+What are the permissible values of the position attribute ?<br>
-Ans
-There are 6 values of position attribute that can be used to position an html element.
+Ans : There are 6 values of position attribute that can be used to position an html element.
 1 . relative
 2 . fixed
 3 . static